jodastephen/railmodel/CR2-SWLondon.md

 * CR2 changing to Northern (City) Southbound at AGL in 30-33m at 30tph (+6m)
 * CR2 changing to District at VIC in 31-33m at 27tph (+6m)
 * WIM-WAT changing to Northern (West End) at WAT changing to District at CHX in 36-42m at 12tph (+13m)
+* WIM-WAT changing to Victoria at VXH changing to District at VIC in 37-42m at 12tph (+14m)

 From Wimbledon to Moorgate (13m better)
 ---------------------------------------